 Fresno (Central Valley).
 If Paris is “The City of Light,” then Fresno is the city of Christmas lights, thanks to the two miles of decorations along Van Ness Boulevard—better known as Christmas Tree Lane.
 In December, millions of bulbs glisten from 300 trees and 140 lavishly decorated homes in the Fig Garden neighborhood.
 There are toy soldiers and angels, elves and reindeer, and all kinds of animated scenes and music.
 Certain days are designated for walking and others for driving, so check the website in advance for the day that suits your style.

 Newport Beach (Orange County).
-Mountain communities might say “Let it snow,” but here at the beach the mantra is “Let it glow.”
+Mountain communities might say “Let it snow,” but here in Newport Beach the mantra is “Let it glow.”
 That’s because some 100 brightly decorated sailboats, yachts, and even kayaks cruise along the waterfront during the Newport Beach Christmas Boat Parade, an event that dates back more than 100 years.
-(For an on-the-water perspective, take a Parade of Lights Dinner Cruise with Hornblower Cruises.)
+(For an on-the-water perspective, take a Parade of Lights Dinner Cruise.)
 The boat parade takes place over five nights.
 Can't make it?
 You can still catch Newport at its most radiant on boat tours that pass illuminated estates and other buildings on the shoreline—what locals call the “Ring of Lights.”

 Julian (San Diego County).
 A hint of wintry chill, the warm glow of fireplaces.
 It must be Christmastime in Julian, the historic gold-mining town in the pine-forested mountains northeast of San Diego.
 On the Saturday after Thanksgiving, the annual Country Christmas celebration kicks off with the lighting of the town’s 80-foot-tall living Christmas tree.
 Festivities continue throughout the season.
 Head to Julian Tea and Cottage Arts for Victorian Christmas teas, or visit festively decorated houses on a home tour where you might just find quilts and other locally made crafts for sale.